carolmoraescruz/case_seazone/README.md

 # Case Seazone Data Analyst

-This project encompasses a real data case for a junior data scientist job opportunity at Seazone.
+This project encompasses a real data case for a junior data analyst job opportunity at Seazone.
 Seazone uses OTAs (Online Travel Agencies) like Airbnb, Booking and Expedia, as well as its own website, to find guests interested in booking a short stay - usually lasting less than a month per reservation.
 Each property is advertised as a “Listing”.
 For this analysis, I used two databases